mesloubi2021/source-map-resolve/readme.md

 - First think through if you _really_ need it.
 Why are you “resolving source maps” (whatever that even means)?
 Is there some simpler way to solve your problem?
 Maybe in your case you don’t have to support _everything_ because your tool only deals with JS and deals with source maps that look a certain way?
 - Copy good parts of the code.
-- Fork it.
-If you do, please let me know so I can link to your fork.
-Also note that there is a branch called [next](https://github.com/lydell/source-map-resolve/tree/next) with more modern code, from another contributor (that I shamefully never released).

 Overview
 ========